-We compared the performance of our proposed pairwise polar matching framework with four other matching algorithms:
+We compared the performance of our proposed algorithm with four other algorithms.

-- 1) The basic unconstrained SIFT matching algorithm from [4] (uc-sift), which uses the nearest-neighbour distance ratio threshold $\tau_r$ as a baseline algorithm.
-In our experiments, $\tau_r = 0.8$ such that a large number of candidate correspondences were considered. - 2) The spectral technique in [8] (sp-sift) using SIFT features with bistochastic normalisation [17].
-The candidate correspondences were selected with $\tau_r = 0.8$ and pairwise affinities defined as (3). - 3) An algorithm based on the proposed algorithm in [4], [20] (hough-sift).
+- 1) The basic unconstrained SIFT matching algorithm from [4] (uc-sift), which uses the nearest-neighbor distance ratio threshold τ_r as a baseline algorithm.
+In our experiments, $\tau_r = 0.8$ such that a large number of candidate correspondences were considered. - 2) The spectral technique in [8] (sp-sift) using SIFT features with bistochastic normalization [17].
+The candidate correspondences were selected with $\tau_r = 0.8$ and pairwise affinities defined as (3). - 3) An algorithm based on the proposed algorithm in [4] and [20] (hough-sift).
 This algorithm refines the matches produced by uc-sift using a Hough transform to find the parameters of an affine transform between the candidate correspondences.
-Here, $\tau_r = 0.8$ . - 4) Our earlier pairwise algorithm from [23] (pw-sift) which uses SIFT features for all matching and the distance-based technique in section IV-D to form interest point groups.
-In our experiments, $\tau_r = 0.8$ , and $\tau{\delta} = 0.1$ .
-The scale factor $\sigma$ in thefeature similarity score (5) was set to 0.75.
-We accepted votes in $\mathcal{K}(\omega, \lambda)$ with pairwise similarity score (3) larger than a threshold $\tau_0 = 0.8$ .
+Here, $\tau_r = 0.8$. - 4) Our earlier pairwise algorithm from [23] (pw-sift), which uses SIFT features for all matching and the distance-based technique in Section IV-D to form interest point groups.
+In our experiments, τ_r = 0.8, and τ_δ = 0.1.
+The scale factor σ in the feature similarity score (5) was set to 0.75.
+We accepted votes in K(ω, λ) with pairwise similarity score (3) larger than a threshold τ0 = 0.8.